MichealRollins-Green/Driver-ASE/README.md

 #Scripts

-Below are the scripts that are inclued in this pipeline:
+Below are the scripts that are included in this pipeline:

 0_Download_SNPArray_From_GDC.pl – Downloads SNP-Array data from gdc.
 The data types that are used in this pipeline are Genotypes and Copy number estimate.